-&lt;sup>14The maximum number of field credits allowed is 21.
-Doctoral students must complete a total of 7 field credits out of the required 15.
+- Pre-MSW Doctoral students must complete a total of 7 field credits out of the required 15.
 Students typically choose to complete a research practicum for 8 credits in lieu of additional field credits.
+The maximum number of field credits allowed is 21. - Students can only start field placement in Fall or Winter terms